Mitch McConnell Claims Impeachment Distracted Trump Administration From Dealing With Coronavirus

-Senate Majority Leader Mitch McConnell said on Tuesday that the impeachment inquiry distracted Donald Trump and his administration from effectively dealing with the emerging coronavirus.
-As CNN reports, the Republican leader was speaking with Hugh Hewitt when he claimed that the COVID-19 crisis “came up while we were tied down in the impeachment trial.
-And I think it diverted the attention of the government, because everything, every day was all about impeachment.”
+Senate Majority Leader Mitch McConnell said on Tuesday that the impeachment inquiry distracted Donald Trump and his administration from effectively dealing with the then-emerging coronavirus pandemic.
+As CNN reports, the Republican leader was speaking with Hugh Hewitt on his talk show when he claimed that the COVID-19 crisis “came up while we were tied down in the impeachment trial.

+“I think it diverted the attention of the government, because everything, every day was all about impeachment,” McConnell continued.

 “Tom figured this out early, and he was absolutely right,” McConnell said.